Share this with those in your care to answer common questions regarding COVID-19 vaccines.

 Once I get vaccinated, can I stop wearing a mask or social distancing?

 In certain situations, yes!
-If you’re fully vaccinated, you don’t have to worry about masks or physical distancing when visiting indoors with:
+If you’re fully vaccinated, you don’t have to worry about masks or physical distancing in most settings.
+In other words, it's safe to get back to your usual pre-pandemic activities.

 According to the CDC, you’re considered fully vaccinated: